andykoswara/adme_tox/README.md

 # adme_tox Overview

-Python script that implements a random forest algorithm to predict several ADME/Tox classifications of bioactive molecules accompanied with a visualization technique called Uniform Manifold Approximation Projection (UMAP).
+Python script that implements a random forest algorithm to predict several ADME-Tox classifications of bioactive molecules accompanied with a visualization technique called Uniform Manifold Approximation Projection (UMAP).
 This work is an amalgamation of a great many previous work by fellow researchers [ref] with an extension towards our own research work on predicting ion fragmentation by a mass spectrometer (MS).

 The script is step-by-step implementation of our approach and is meant for sharing, studying, and critiquing by fellow researchers who are new and interested in the topic.
 I also include references when appropriate.
 The script follows the workflow below:

 (image)

-The ADME/Tox indications we study here are drug liver injury (DILI) [ref], microsomal clearance (MC) [ref], non-toxicity (NonToxic) [ref], and extreme toxicity (VeryToxic) [ref] - the latter of the two are as defined by the EPA.
+The ADME-Tox indications we study here are drug liver injury (DILI) [ref], microsomal clearance (MC) [ref], non-toxicity (NonToxic) [ref], and extreme toxicity (VeryToxic) [ref] - the latter of the two are as defined by the EPA.
 Before we proceed with the structure of the code, please ensure that you have the correct dependencies for your python environment.

 ## Dependencies